Structurally unsound: video game women

 I referred to actual behavior between players in-game toward the beginning, but discussion of that will have to wait for other posts.
 Women in video games is an enormous topic, so this one will have To Be Continued.

-2 thoughts on “Structurally unsound: video game women”
+2 Replies to “Structurally unsound: video game women”

 Leave a Reply